 Central within DDP is PACE, a way of thinking which deepens the emotional connections in our relationship with others.

 PACE is a way of thinking, feeling, communicating and behaving that aims to make the child feel safe.
-With PACE, the troubled child can start to look at themself and let others start to see them, or get closer emotionally.
+With PACE, the troubled child can start to look at themselves and let others start to see them or get closer emotionally.
 They can start to trust.

 For adults, using PACE most of the time, they can reduce the level of conflict, defensiveness and withdrawal that tends to be ever present in the lives of troubled children.
 Using PACE enables the adult to see the strengths and positive features that lie underneath more negative and challenging behaviour.